2.5 Student Rights and Responsibilities

 A. The right to inspect and review the student's education records within 45 days after the day the college receives a request for access.

-1. Students should submit to the Admissions & Records Office/Enrollment Services written requests that identify the record(s) they wish to inspect.
+1. Students should submit to the Admissions & Records Office/Enrollment Services written requests that identify the record(s) they wish to inspect at each college they attend.
 The form to do so may be found here.
 The college official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the college official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 2. There may be occasions when a record may not be copied, especially if doing so may compromise another student or faculty member's privacy.
 The college or District may deny access to the following records: